MayvenF/database-mini-project/README.md

 We logged the timings of all our queries as comments in the sql files.
 The error messages are logged in this file: [ConstraintsLog](BackupsAndLogs/ConstraintsLog.txt)

-Here are the timing comparisons before and after the indices were run:
+Here are the timing comparisons (in msec) before and after the indices were run:
 | Timing | Before  | After  |
 | :-----: | :---: | :---: |
 | 1      | 219   | 111   |